Compositeness of near-threshold $s$-wave resonances: Trajectory of complex compositeness

-We then consider the virtual states with width whose real part of the eigenmomentum is smaller than the imaginary part, Re $k^{-}<$ Im $k^{-}$.
-For unstable states, the compositeness $X$ is calculated as pure imaginary in the ERE as shown in Eq.~(7).
-When the width increases with the variation of the scattering length, Im $X$ decreases from $\infty$ to unity.
-In this case, the probability $\mathcal{X}$ is smaller than zero, and virtual states with width are regarded as non-interpretable in this study.
-In fact, the interpretation of the virtual states with width has not been established yet.
+As $1/a_{0}$ is negatively large, the pole moves to the fourth quadrant with non-zero Re$\,~k^{-}$.
+When the real part of the eigenmomentum is larger than the imaginary part (Re $k^{-}>$ Im $k^{-}$), the pole becomes a resonance.
+When $0 < \Re\, k^{-} < \Im\, k^{-}$, the compositeness $X$ is calculated as purely imaginary in the ERE as discussed around Eq.~\eqref{eq:X-ERE-theta}.
+As the real part of $k^{-}$ increases, the argument $|\theta_{k}|$ decreases, and Im $X$ decreases from $\infty$ and reaches unity at $\Re\, k = \Im\, k$ (cross).
+In this case, the probability $\mathcal{X}$ is smaller than zero, and the eigenstates are regarded as non-interpretable in this study.

-Finally, we discuss the resonances in the Re $k^{-}>$ Im $k^-$ region.
-The corresponding trajectory of $X$ starts from Im $X = 1$ (cross), and ends at $X = 0$ (inverted triangle).
-If Re $E$ is smaller than the width $\Gamma$, the resonances are non-interpretable by definition.
-On the other hand, in Re $E\geq \Gamma$ case, the states is $\mathcal{Z}$ dominant as shown in Fig.~\ref{fig:trajectory}.
+Finally, we discuss the resonance poles in the Re$\,k^{-}>$ Im$\,k^-$ region.
+The corresponding trajectory of $X$ starts from $X = i$ (cross), and ends at $X = 0$ (inverted triangle) as the decay width $\Gamma$ decreases.
+The resonance with $X = i$ is still broad with $\Gamma = 2\Re\, E$ and hence classified as non-interpretable, as shown in Fig.~\ref{fig:trajectory}.
+On the other hand, when the width decreases sufficiently ($\Gamma \leq \Re\, E$), the resonance enters the interpretable and elementary-dominant region.
 In the $\Gamma \to 0$ limit, the pole becomes an isolated eigenstate on the real axis of the momentum plane.
 The compositeness is zero in this case, and the isolated state is interpreted as completely elementary.
-This is consistent with the expectation from the feature of the resonances with narrow width have a large and negative effective range.
+This is consistent with the expectation that narrow resonances have a large negative effective range.